 Preschool education programs are an important pillar in early childhood development.
 Children experience their most formative and foundational growth up until the age of 8, so it is crucial that they have great experiences both socially and academically to be able to build on in their future life.
 High quality early care and educational experiences can go a long way in creating the habits and attitudes they’ll need for success both in later educational years and in their life after school.

-The National Association for the Education of Young Children (NAEYC) has described certain practices that can greatly enhance preschool education programs and early educational process for young children.
-Here are four of the top things to consider for enhancing a preschool education program:
+Certain practices can greatly enhance preschool education programs and early educational process for young children.
+Here are four of the top things to consider for enhancing a preschool education program.

 The community in which children spend a lot of time directly affects their development.
 It is crucial that this atmosphere be conducive to a sense of safety and full of support for the child as he or she learns new things and develops in a number of ways.
 Some specifics that can foster this sense of support are low child to staff ratios, a zero tolerance policy on bullying or any sort of negativity, the encouragement of positive social interactions at all levels and safe, healthy practices across the boards.
 Children exposed to this sort of positive atmosphere are far more likely to succeed and thrive.